Asia Muhammad: Early and personal life

+Muhammad was born in Long Beach, California, to Ron Holmes and Faye Muhammad.
+Ron Holmes was point guard for the USC Trojans men's basketball program in the 1980s.
+Her mother, Faye, was a point guard and track athlete at Long Beach State.
+She is also the oldest of three children.
+One brother, Shabazz Muhammad, is a professional basketball player, who played for five seasons in the NBA.
+An uncle, Stephone Paige, played nine seasons in the National Football League (NFL) with 377 career receptions.
+Her aunt, Robin Holmes-Sullivan, was a four-year starter for Cal State Fullerton's basketball team.

+In 2020, she got engaged to Australian tennis player Dayne Kelly.

+In 2022, she and Kelly annulled their marriage.
+In 2025, she got engaged to her boyfriend, James Cross.
+The couple married in 2026.

 Career

-Junior years
+Juniors

 Muhammad has been training at the No Quit Tennis Academy with Tim Blenkiron.
 He started coaching her when she was a child in Andre Agassi's Team Agassi tennis and education program in Las Vegas, where she developed into a top junior player.
 Her first big break was reaching the finals of the Tennis Channel Open at the age of 16.

-Senior years
+Professional tour

 Muhammad reached the semifinals of a major at the 2020 US Open and won two WTA 500 titles, at the 2023 Adelaide International 1 and the 2024 Washington Open, all partnering with Taylor Townsend.
 As a result, she reached a new career-high doubles ranking of world No. 24 on 12 August 2024.
-After winning her biggest title at the 2024 Cincinnati Open, a WTA 1000, with Erin Routliffe, Muhammad reached the top 20.
+After winning her biggest title at the WTA 1000 2024 Cincinnati Open with Erin Routliffe, Muhammad reached the top 20.

-Next she reached the final at the WTA 1000 2024 Wuhan Open with Jessica Pegula and finished the 2024 season ranked No. 15.
-Following three round of 16 showings at the 2025 Australian Open, at the 2025 Qatar TotalEnergies Open and the 2025 Dubai Tennis Championships with new partner Demi Schuurs, Muhammad reached the top 10 in the rankings on 24 February 2025.
-Again with partner Schuurs, Muhammad reached the final at the 2025 BNP Paribas Open defeating top seeds world No. 1 Katerina Siniakova and world No. 2 Taylor Townsend.
-They won the title defeating the Slovak-British duo of Tereza Mihalikova and Olivia Nicholls.
+She also reached the final at the WTA 1000 2024 Wuhan Open with Jessica Pegula and finished the season ranked No. 15.
+Following three round of 16 showings at the 2025 Australian Open, at the 2025 Qatar Ladies Open, and the 2025 Dubai Open with new partner Demi Schuurs, Muhammad reached the top 10 on 24 February 2025.
+Again with partner Schuurs, she reached the final of the 2025 Indian Wells Open, defeating top seeds world No. 1, Kateřina Siniaková, and world No. 2, Taylor Townsend.
+They won the title defeating the Slovak-British duo of Tereza Mihalíková and Olivia Nicholls.